Bishop-McCann’s Hillary Bamont, sales director, featured in August 3, 2017 issue of Successful Meetings.

-Gaming resorts and destinations are appealing to younger generations by offering something for everyone
+Successful Meetings Gaming resorts and destinations are appealing to younger generations by offering something for everyone.

 Despite the fact that Millennials find gambling less appealing than do their Generation X and Baby Boomer predecessors, gaming destinations and properties large and small remain universally appealing.
 That’s due to properties’ ability to constantly transform and expand their offerings to include fine dining, entertainment, and other experiences that go far beyond rolling the dice or dealing the cards.

-“Gaming resorts and destinations are the ideal locations for holding meetings or incentives because they appeal to every demographic and generation under one roof,” says Hillary Bamont, sales director at Kansas City, MO–based meeting planning firm Bishop-McCann.
+“Gaming resorts and destinations are the ideal locations for holding corporate events or incentive trips because they appeal to every demographic and generation under one roof,” says Hillary Bamont, sales director at Kansas City, MO–based corporate event planning firm Bishop-McCann.
 “We always try to book programs based on demographic or generational needs.
 In the case of a gaming destination, it’s almost always a slam dunk because there is something for everybody.”